Church notes: walk-through nativity; A Christian Christmas Carol, services and more | Arkansas Democrat Gazette

 Children's and youth classes from age 3 to grade 5 meet in Lower Knox.
 Grades 6-12 meet in the youth room in Lower Knox and are divided by age.
 The adult Bible study meets in Upper Calvin, the Thoughtful Christians group meets in the church library and on Zoom, and the Open Door class meets in Upper Witherspoon.

-Tomorrow, Jan.
-7, the Thoughtful Christians class will begin an overview of Presbyterian beliefs, worship and practice through the Presbyterian Study Catechism.
+Tomorrow, Thoughtful Christians class is beginning an overview of Presbyterian beliefs, worship, and practice through the Presbyterian Study Catechism, and the Open Door class is beginning Braving the Wilderness (The Quest for True Belonging and the courage to Stand Alone) by Brené Brown.

 Co-pastors are Jan and Phil Butin.